Mouli51ch/Greety/README.md

-This is the link of my github repo
+This is the link of my front-end's github repo